apriltuesday/eva-opentargets/docs/build.md

 export PYTHONPATH=${INSTALL_PATH}
 ```

 You won't be able to use `pip` as a standalone command to install packages in this mode.
-Instead you'll have to run
+Instead you should run it
-it in this way:
+in this way:
 ```bash
 python -m pip install --upgrade pip python -m pip install --upgrade numpy pandas scipy